jafalter/mw-btc-swap/README.md

 ## setup

 The setup command will run the setup phase of the protocol.
+It takes a single mandatory argument:

+--swapid <integer> the id of the atomic swap

+`./mw-btc-swap accept --swapid 8715159615153475876`

-It will first attempt to establish a TCP connection with the second party and first exchange a checksum of the public swap file.
+It will first attempt to establish a TCP connection with the second party and exchange a checksum of the public swap file.
 If the checksum matches they will start the protocol.
 First of all both parties create and exchange public keys that they want to use on the Bitcoin side.
-The holder of the BTC (in our case Bob) additionally creates a keypair (x, pub_x) where x is the secret witness that the grin holder (Alice) later needs for unlocking the Bitcoin.
+The holder of the BTC (in our case Bob) additionally creates a keypair (`x`, `pub_x`) where `x` is the secret witness that the grin holder (Alice) later needs for unlocking the Bitcoin.
-In the next step Bob will create the lock output on the Bitcoin side, which will be redeemable by Alice if she posseses her secret key and x or by Bob after a certain block number.
+In the next step Bob will create the lock output on the Bitcoin side, which will be redeemable by Alice if she posseses her secret key and `x` or by Bob after a certain block number.
-In our example the address is 2NCJDq4YRQ9C83fgvepMqU2D9kE4x7h36Ji.
-The transaction funding this address is then sent to Bobs connected Bitcoin Core node.
+In our example the address is [2NCJDq4YRQ9C83fgvepMqU2D9kE4x7h36Ji](https://live.blockcypher.com/btc-testnet/address/2NCJDq4YRQ9C83fgvepMqU2D9kE4x7h36Ji/).
-As we can see here https://live.blockcypher.com/btc-testnet/tx/10536404873e6ae133afde600b5630d6a00f3be0b9dde01a248c6f13a00b3a4b/ 0,000016 BTC has been transferred to the lock by Bob.
+In the transaction [10536404873e6ae133afde600b5630d6a00f3be0b9dde01a248c6f13a00b3a4b](https://live.blockcypher.com/btc-testnet/tx/10536404873e6ae133afde600b5630d6a00f3be0b9dde01a248c6f13a00b3a4b/) 0.000016 BTC have been transferred to the lock by Bob.
 Alice will verify that the funds are locked on the address (which she can compute herself) and once that is done start the protocol for creating the lock coins on the Grin side.
-Creating the grin transaction requires interaction by both Alice and Bob, again they exchange the necessary information via the already established TCP channel.
+Creating the Grin transaction requires interaction by both Alice and Bob, again they exchange the necessary messages via the already established TCP channel.
-Here we can see the mined transaction on the Grin testnet https://floonet.grinscan.net/block/718594 .
+The funding transaction on Grin side was mined in block [718594](https://floonet.grinscan.net/block/718594) on the Grin testnet.
-08c2e1a98f5fd328cc67b7df5ab9fdee9cf0c1c1f166d5d08a02a578945fdf607 is the lock commitment for which Alice and Bob share a part of the blinding factor.
+[08c2e1a98f5fd328cc67b7df5ab9fdee9cf0c1c1f166d5d08a02a578945fdf607](https://floonet.grinscan.net/output/08c2e1a98f5fd328cc67b7df5ab9fdee9cf0c1c1f166d5d08a02a578945fdf6076) is the lock commitment for which Alice and Bob each share a part of the blinding factor.
-Now immediatly after they create a second transaction which spends this coin and sends it back to Alice.
-In fact Alice must nut publish the funding transaction to the network before this refunding transaction has been completed, othermise her funds might be lost if Bob refused to further cooperate.
+Now immediatly after, they create a second transaction which spends this coin and sends it back to Alice as a refund.
+In fact Alice must not publish the funding transaction to the network before this refunding transaction has been completed, othermise her funds might be lost if Bob refused to further cooperate.
 The refund transaction is saved in Alice's private slate file.
 Now with the funds locked on both sides this concludes the setup phase.

 The public slate file now looks like this